 If you are interested to see Australian history (National Museum of Australia, Australia’s Parliament House, the National Gallery of Australia, and the Australian War Memorial), and wildlife Canberra is a perfect place.
-Comparing to Sydney there are lesser things to see here but there are enough none the less.
+Compared to Sydney there are lesser things to see here but there are enough nonetheless.

 2. Visit the Floriade Festival

-I also enjoy heading over to Canberra for long weekend getaways especially during the Floriade flower festival.
-It is definitely a must-visit for people interested in beautiful flower show, usually open day and night!
+I also enjoy heading over to Canberra for long weekend getaways, especially during the Floriade flower festival.
+It is definitely a must-visit for people interested in beautiful flower shows, usually open day and night!

 3. See the Canberra Balloon Spectacular